 Lentil Soup with Ham

-There’s nothing more comforting than a piping hot bowl of Lentil Soup with Ham!
-A delicious way to use leftover ham from the holidays.
-A hearty soup recipe that’s packed with vegetables and protein!
+There’s nothing more comforting than a piping hot bowl of Lentil Soup with Ham.
+A delicious way to use leftover ham from the holidays, transformed into this hearty soup recipe that’s packed with vegetables and protein.

 lentil soup with ham in white bowl with spoon

-Why You’ll Love This Lentil Soup With Ham Recipe
+Why You’ll Love Our Lentil Soup With Ham Recipe

 Of course we make this lentil soup with ham with our leftover ham from Thanksgiving or Christmas, but we love it so much we find ourselves grabbing ham at the deli counter just so we can make a pot.